PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 *B. Task-oriented variant*
 The task-oriented variant does not involve declaration via the iJw message system.

-Detailed information on the youth care processes (in Dutch), can be found on the website of the [istandaarden](https://informatiemodel.istandaarden.nl/iWmoJw30_Eb10/views/view_72094.html).
+Detailed information on the youth care processes (in Dutch), can be found on the website of the [istandaarden](https://informatiemodel.istandaarden.nl/iWmoJw30_Eb10/views/view_30468.html).

 ***

-### 4. Exploratory Data Analysis (EDA) & Research question(s)
+### 4. Exploratory Data Analysis (EDA)

 __4a__ Perform an EDA on the youth care dataset.